Seq # 185120110

 Flight periods

-The adults fly in several ill defined generations a year: from April till November.
+The adults fly in several ill-defined generations a year from April to November.

 Observed on